-Transportation is provided for At-Risk and Early Childhood Special Education students.
-Transportation can be provided for tuition based students for a monthly fee of \$100.00.
+Transportation is provided for At-Risk and Early Childhood Special Education students as part of the program.
+Transportation can be provided for tuition based students for a monthly fee of \$1000.00 per year.

 All students aged 3-5 and enrolled in a district program must have a bus tag attached to their backpack at all times.
 Bus tags are made by school personnel and will be attached to your child's backpack.
 These tags contain basic identifying information for your child's safety.
 Please have your child ready for bus pickup at the designated time and at the correct pick up area ten minutes before their pick up time.
-If the bus picks up in front of your house, it will only wait 3 minutes for your child to board, and then must continue the route to insure all students arrive at school on time.
-After waiting the appropriate 3 minutes, the bus will continue on their route.
+If the bus picks up in front of your house, it will only wait 3 minutes for your child to board, and then must continue the route to ensure all students arrive at school on time.
+After waiting the appropriate 2- 3 minutes, the bus will continue on their route.
 It is the bus driver's responsibility to see that your child is safely secured with a safety device.

 If you require any change to your child's pickup or drop off locations, please contact the Madison office for another Bus Transportation Information form.
-Students riding on First Student can fax the updated forms to 630-617-8212.
-Students riding Cottage Hill may fax the letter to 630-993-6673 or send a letter attention to the transportation coordinator in the Special Services Department.
+Students riding on First Student can fax the updated forms to

+630-617-8212.
+Students riding Cottage Hill may fax the letter to 630-993-6673 or send a letter of attention to the transportation coordinator in the Special Services Department.

 A parent or designated adult must always be present when a child is picked up or dropped off.
 For safety and security reasons, a parent or designated adult must be present while your child is entering or exiting the bus to assist the child as needed.
 If the designated adult is not present, the child may not exit the bus.
-An alternate contact, which is within a reasonable distance (5 - 10 minutes) from the student's home, will be contacted, as listed by the parent and/or guardian.
 If your child has a pickup in front of your home and will not be riding the bus on any given day, you must call your child's bus company in the morning before 7:00 AM.
 First Student can be contacted at 630-530-9366 and Cottage Hill can be contacted at 630-279-9570.